d-markey/csvwriter/README.md

 # csvwriter

-Lightweight Dart package to write CSV data to a `StringSink`.
+Lightweight, cross-platform Dart package to write CSV data to a `StringSink`.
 Supports and extends RFC 4180.

 # Usage